Alternative Opportunities for Hydropower Workshop

 Funded by WPTO, over the past few years researchers from Pacific Northwest National Laboratory and Idaho National Laboratory have been investigating New Value Propositions for small hydropower in the Innovations for Low-Impact Hydropower Growth portfolio.
 The team has identified five core opportunities where small hydropower can provide unique benefits:

-The workshop will provide an opportunity to discuss:
+The workshop provided an opportunity to discuss:

-The goals of the workshop are to:
+The goals of the workshop were to:

 For more information about the Alternative Opportunities for Hydropower project, watch the recorded webinar, “Alternative Opportunities for Hydropower – Advancing hydropower’s unique, untapped value beyond traditional electricity production and distribution,” which was part of the WPTO Research and Development Deep Dive Webinar Series held on May 19, 2022.
 Click the link below to view a pdf of the webinar presentation: